bmiller-net/Slingbox.Capture/README.md

 ## Getting started

-This project was started (and stalled) several years ago.
-As a result, it's running on .NET Framework 4.5.2.
-It consists of an API project and a helper class library (which are labeled backwards, don't ask me why.)
+This project was started (and stalled) several years ago. ~~As a result, it's running on .NET Framework 4.5.2.~~ **It now runs on .NET Core 2.2!** It consists of an API project and a helper class library (~~which are labeled backwards, don't ask me why~~ no longer labeled backwards!)
 See below for step-by-step instructions on getting started.

 ### Requirements

 1. A Slingbox connected to your local network
 1. A Slingbox account
 1. Your Slingbox admin password (see below)
-1. .NET Framework 4.5.2
+1. .NET Core 2.2
-1. Visual Studio
+1. Visual Studio (or any other IDE/utilities which compiles/runs .NET Core)
 1. VLC Media Player

 #### Slingbox admin password